What is a workflow?

 - Add delay - set a delay between workflow actions.

-- Set contact property value - set the value of a contact property, like "Trial Start Date."
+- Set contact property value - set the value of a contact property, like Trial Start Date.

-You will learn more about the actions you can use in your workflows in a later section of this guide.
+You'll learn more about the actions you can use in your workflows in a later section of this guide.

 This area displays the email performance for your workflows.
 You'll see a quick overview of your workflow's conversion rate.

-Below that, you'll see multiple reporting modules, including the Contact Performance section, which shows you how many contacts enrolled in your workflow, completed your workflow, were lost, and met the goal during any given time period.
+Below that, you'll see multiple reporting modules, including the Contact performance section, which shows you how many contacts enrolled in your workflow, completed your workflow, were lost, and met the goal during any given time period.